 Benefits: See Enclosure: Postdoctoral Fellows Policies of the University of South Alabama effective 6-01-2017.

-Duration of Employment: You understand that employment is for a consecutive 12-month working period (of an expected overall time commitment of 4 years), with evaluation of performance prior to renewal each year.
+Duration of Employment: You understand that employment is for a consecutive 12-month working period (of an expected overall time commitment of 4 years), beginning on [DATE], with evaluation of performance prior to renewal each year.
 Prior to the completion of each year of employment, you and I will discuss all relevant issues (research contributions, productivity, effort, commitment) and determine whether renewal for the next year is justified and recommended.
 University guidelines require that all renewals occur on a yearly basis.
 It is understood that renewal of employment is also based upon the available research funds.

 Termination of Employment: If you wish to resign your appointment prior to the end of an appointment period, you must notify me in writing.
 It is expected that you will provide at least one month’s notice.
 Your appointment may be terminated by USA prior to the end of an appointment period by USA providing at least a three-month notice in writing, unless circumstances are deemed to merit immediate termination, including but not limited to cases of fraud or research misconduct.

-Elimination of Position: If funding for this postdoctoral appointment becomes no longer available, the position may be eliminated and your employment terminated.
+Elimination of Position: Notwithstanding paragraph 4, if funding for this postdoctoral appointment is not renewed or is otherwise no longer available, the position may be immediately eliminated and your employment terminated.
 You will be provided as much prior notice as is feasible.

 Mediation of the Position: Any and all issues related to the termination of employment shall be mediated by and through the Office of Postdoctoral Education.